andymina/capstone-backend/README.md

   - `<Array[String]> emails`: list of users to be deleted by email

 **Returns**: `Array[String]` where each element is the email of a deleted user.
-If no users are deleted, returns an empty `Array`.
+If a user isn't deleted, `null` is returned in its place.

 # Drink API